 - West Fraser, Inc.

-If you see a forest activity that is not consistent with the standards outlined in this website, we want to know about it!
+If you see a forest activity that is not consistent with SFI standards, we want to know about it!
 We will take every step possible to help rectify the problem.
 Any direct violation of these standards is taken very seriously.
-An actual infraction must be a direct violation of these SFI standards and must be reported providing specific correlations to these standards.
+An actual infraction must be a direct violation of SFI standards and must be reported providing specific correlations to these standards.

 Click here to report inconsistent practices.

 FSFI-SIC has created a grant opportunity for teachers and non-profit organizations that reach Florida youth in grades K-12.
 The grant would provide funding of up to $500 for organizations to teach Florida youth on the benefits of sustainable forestry.
 FSFI-SIC hopes to provide funding annually for at least ten projects across Florida.
 Proposals must be submitted by October 15, 2016, in order to be considered during the current review period.
 Click here to download the grant application.

 For complete details on Master Logger training requirements and workshops offered through Florida Forestry Association, click here.